EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 time="2021-02-27T16:46:02.5989612+01:00" level=info msg="app is subscribed to the following topics: [speedingviolations] through pubsub=pubsub" app_id=finecollectionservice instance=EDWINW01 scope=dapr.runtime type=log ver=1.0.0
 ```

-So you can see that Dapr has asked the service which topics it want to subscribes to and created the necessary subscription to the `speedingviolations` topic.
+So you can see that Dapr has registered a subscription for the FineCollectionService to the `speedingviolations` topic.

 ## Step 6: Receive messages in the FineCollectionService (programmatic)